Alejogb1/job-board/blog-data/how-can-cookies-be-shared-between-two-specific-subdomains.md

 id: "how-can-cookies-be-shared-between-two-specific-subdomains"
 ---

-Okay, let's tackle this.
-Subdomain cookie sharing is a topic that, while seemingly straightforward, has nuances that can trip up even experienced developers.
+,  Subdomain cookie sharing is a topic that, while seemingly straightforward, has nuances that can trip up even experienced developers.
 I’ve definitely been down that rabbit hole myself a few times, specifically when migrating a complex e-commerce platform a few years back.
 We had a main domain, `example.com`, and various subdomains like `shop.example.com`, `blog.example.com`, and `api.example.com`.
 Maintaining user sessions across these was a key requirement, and a naive approach would have led to a very frustrating user experience.

 The crux of the issue lies in how browsers handle cookie domains.
 By default, a cookie set by `shop.example.com` is only visible to requests made to `shop.example.com` and not, say, to `blog.example.com`.
 This is due to the inherent security model of the web, preventing potential cross-site scripting (xss) vulnerabilities.
 The same-origin policy limits how scripts from one origin (protocol, domain, and port) can interact with resources from a different origin.
 Cookies fall under this domain restriction, so we need to explicitly configure them to be shared.